Megan Baltzell

 Megan Baltzell (born November 24, 1993) is an American, former collegiate All-American softball catcher.
 She played her college career for the Longwood Lancers from 2012 to 2015 and set various school records.
 She is the Big South Conference career leader in slugging percentage and walks in only three seasons.
 She was a member of the 2016 Women's National Baseball Team and currently plays slow pitch with the women's national Team Easton.
-She is also one of nine NCAA Division I players to hit a career .400 with at least 200 RBIs, 50 home runs and an .800% slugging percentage for her career.
+She is also one of nine NCAA Division I players to hit a career .400 with at least 200 RBI, 50 home runs and an .800% slugging percentage for her career.

 Longwood University

 Baltzell graduated from Mountain View High School where she played softball, basketball and volleyball.
 She began her Longwood Lancers career by tying the school season record for walks and leading the team in eight offensive categories as a freshman.
 In her debut on February 11, 2012, Baltzell went (3/5) with a solo home run to score the winning run over the Western Carolina Catamounts.
 The Lancers spent that year as an Independent before joining the Big South.

 Baltzell was named a 2013 National Fastpitch Coaches Association Second Team All-American to accompany First Team All-Big South conference honors.
 Baltzell was the first in school history to merit the NFCA honor as she broke and set surviving school records with career best in RBIs and home runs; both led and were the top conference season records, of which the home run mark still lasts.
 Her season hits, slugging (conference best), walks (Longwood season best) and runs still all rank top-5 at the school.
 Finally, Baltzell led the Nation with her homers and ranked top-5 in slugging.
 On March 5, Baltzell stole a career high three stolen bases vs. the Winthrop Eagles.

 For a second year, Baltzell earned conference First Team honors and added a "Player of The Year" distinction.
 She broke her own record for walks, in addition her average (career best), slugging and doubles remain top-5 season records.
 In the conference, Baltzell too set the walks mark and led for the year in average, slugging and on base percentage.

 On March 1, 2014, Baltzell achieved a career high 4 hits vs. the Indiana Hoosiers, she would go on to match it again later that year.
 March 15-April 12, the Lancer batted to a 21 consecutive game hit streak.
 She hit .547 (35/64) with 25 RBIs, 4 homers, a triple, 8 doubles, 10 walks, 7 steals and slugging .890%, with just two strikeouts over the span.
 The streak is a top-5 school record.